-Veteran turns an abandoned church into a brewery
+How an abandoned church was tactfully transformed into a brewery

 As a dilapidated yet beloved church in Clinton, Iowa, was being slated for demolition, Richard Schwab was across the Mississippi River searching for a new home for his brewery.
 He’d purchased Lionstone Brewing in Geneseo, Ill. in 2019, where it quickly outgrew its location in a strip mall.
 As an art and culture enthusiast, Richard renamed the business Great Revivalist Brewery and planned to move it into an old firehouse, schoolhouse or church.